Companies (Audit, Investigations and Community Enterprise) Act 2004

-The Companies (Audit, Investigations and Community Enterprise) Act 2004 (c 27) is an Act of the Parliament of the United Kingdom.
+The Companies (Audit, Investigations and Community Enterprise) Act 2004 (c 27), sometimes called CAICE, is an Act of the Parliament of the United Kingdom that regulates certain practices in financial record keeping and reporting for companies.

-Background
+In 2005 and 2013, Mäntysaari and McLaughlin said this Act is important.
+It is comparable to the US Sarbanes–Oxley Act.

 The following consultation documents and reports are precursors of this Act: